Bipartisan bill aimed at fighting sickle cell disease signed into law

 According to the Centers for Disease Control and Prevention, sickle cell affects 100,000 Americans — predominantly African-Americans, Latinos and other minority groups.
 One in 13 African-American babies are born with the inherited lifelong disease in which red blood cells that are normally round and disc-shaped are instead crescent or sickle shaped.

 These sickle-shaped cells are not flexible, and they can stick to the walls of blood vessels, causing blockages that stops the flow of blood to organs or tissues.
-This is the hallmark of the painful, sometimes debilitating, sickle cell pain crises which often require an Emergency Department visit or hospitalization.
+This is the hallmark of the painful, sometimes debilitating, sickle cell pain crises that often require a visit to the emergency room or hospitalization.
 The crises can occur without warning or can be triggered by stressors such as cold weather, dehydration or pregnancy.

 The National Institutes of Health was funded an estimated of $115 million in research of the disease this year, $6 million more than in 2017.